 Abdominal massage benefits aren't just limited to the stomach.
 Researchers from the Touch Research Institute at the University of Miami School of Medicine found that massage techniques like circular stroking of the abdomen (as well as kneading the feet and thighs) can help improve PMS symptoms such as pain, water retention, and distress.

 When we have gut and stomach ailments, our posture sometimes suffers because of it.
-Working out cramping or other discomforts occurring in the midsection with abdominal massage can help relieve tension and consequently help correct misalignment.
+Working out any cramping or other discomforts occurring in the midsection with abdominal massage can help relieve tension, and consequently will help correct misalignment.

 Releases physical and emotional stress.